-The RD8100 PDLM & PTLM locators, and Tx-10 and Tx-10B transmitters feature several CD frequencies to help you determine the direction of current through a target line.
+The MRXG Marker locator, and Tx-10 and Tx-10B transmitters feature several CD frequencies to help you determine the direction of current through a target line.

 NOTE: The transmitter and locator must both have the same CD frequency or frequencies installed to enable the feature to be used.
 If you have more than one CD frequency installed ensure that the transmitter and locator are both set to the same CD frequency.